 How many people have been taking meds for YEARS and still have the same medical condition?
 There are several health issues where a person can be taking OTC or prescribed medications for an extended period of time, and still have the same health issues as the day they started:

 - Weight loss products

-Instead of just taking medication to feel better that only treat the symptom, ask questions.
-Ask yourself at least 2 “why” questions.
+Instead of just taking medication to feel better that only treat the symptom, ask yourself “why” you’re taking them at least 2 times:

 - Why do you have high blood pressure?
 I eat too many sweets and fast foods.

 - Why are you eating the wrong foods?
 They make me feel good.

 - Why do they make you feel good?
 They are my comfort food.